-- Endicott University’s wall mural in the dining hall helps educate and improve food waste diversion across campus.
+- Endicott College’s wall mural in the dining hall helps educate and improve food waste diversion across campus.

 - Hobart and Smith Colleges engages the campus in an education and awareness campaign that taught participants to correctly sort commonly disposed of items into recycling, compost, or trash.